minvws/nl-kat-coordination/docs/source/developer_documentation/development_tutorial/creating_a_boefje.md

 ## `schema.json`

+To allow the user to pass information to a boefje runtime, add a schema.json file to the folder where your boefje is located.
-This JSON is used as the basis for a form for the user.
-When the user enables this boefje they can get the option to give extra information.
-For example, it can contain an API key that the script requires.
+This can be used, for example, to add an API key that the script requires.
-This is an example of a `schema.json` file:
+It must conform to the https://json-schema.org/ standard, for example:

 ```json
 {